 In December 2010, EM partnered with the New Mexico Community Foundation (NMCF) to establish the Community Involvement Fund (CIF), which distributes monies to community-based groups near EM sites across the country.
 The purpose of the CIF is to increase and improve the quality of public participation in environmental cleanup efforts at nuclear waste sites nationwide.

-As of January 2013, the CIF has distributed more than $1 million in grants to qualified nonprofit organizations nationwide that represent communities and residents who are most likely to be affected by EM’s environmental cleanup activities.
+Since its establishment, the CIF has distributed more than $1 million in grants to qualified nonprofit organizations nationwide that represent communities and residents who are most likely to be affected by EM’s environmental cleanup activities.

 When stakeholders become involved in the environmental decision-making process, the cleanup activities at federal facilities benefit.
 Informed public input can improve cleanup decisions by ensuring that local conditions are better understood and incorporated into cleanup strategies that reflect local community values.

 - Increase public involvement at DOE sites and in the environmental management decision-making process; Examples include:

 - Provide input on annual funding and budget priorities

 - Provide input on cleanup standards and goals